A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

-\subsubsubsection{\textbf{Strategy and Skill Learning.}} In contrast to cross-task knowledge transfer, strategy and skill learning for the agent-centric memory focuses on retaining {environment-grounded procedural memories} that encode how to efficiently execute multi-step actions within a specific interaction regime, such as a web interface, GUI system, or physical environment.
-For instance, Web agents~\citep{wei2025webagent} in environments like WebArena~\citep{zhouwebarena} learns how to reuse successful multi-step browsing policies rather than re-exploring interfaces from scratch.
-For GUI agents, such procedural memory stores interface-specific action sequences, such as menu traversal, widget manipulation, and error recovery strategies in constraints of desktop or mobile environments~\citep{qin2025ui,wang2025ui}.
+\subsubsubsection{\textbf{Continual Strategy and Skill Evolution.}} Complementary to cross-task generalization, continual strategy and skill evolution focuses on how environment-grounded procedural memories are created, refined, composed, and maintained through repeated execution.
+These memories encode how to efficiently execute multi-step actions within a specific interaction regime, such as a web interface, GUI system, or physical environment.
+For instance, web agents~\citep{wei2025webagent} in environments such as WebArena~\citep{zhouwebarena} learn to reuse and refine successful multi-step browsing policies rather than re-exploring interfaces from scratch.
+For GUI agents, such procedural memory stores interface-specific action sequences, including menu traversal, widget manipulation, and error-recovery strategies under the constraints of desktop or mobile environments~\citep{qin2025ui,wang2025ui}.
 In embodied agents, procedural memory manifests as executable skills and control policies that respect physical dynamics and action preconditions~\citep{fung2025embodied, yang2025embodiedbench}.
 These stored experiences can be reused as templates, demonstrations, or priors for solving tasks more efficiently.
-Memory-based skill learning allows agents to refine effective behaviors over repeated episodes and internalize world models at the level of action–outcome regularities.
-This capability is central to long-horizon autonomy and forms the basis for emerging research in lifelong learning~\citep{zheng2025lifelong}, long-running agents~\citep{yang2025learning}.
+However, self-evolving agents must move beyond simply storing successful trajectories: they need to induce skills from experience, evaluate their effectiveness, update them when environments change, decompose or compose them at different levels of abstraction, and remove obsolete or conflicting skills.
+Memory-based skill learning thus allows agents to refine effective behaviors over repeated episodes and internalize world models at the level of action--outcome regularities.
+Over time, the resulting skill library serves as an evolving procedural substrate that supports both increasingly efficient execution within familiar domains and adaptive generalization to new tasks.
+This capability is central to long-horizon autonomy and forms the basis for emerging research in lifelong learning~\citep{zheng2025lifelong} and long-running agents~\citep{yang2025learning}.